 The Center for AIDS Prevention Studies (CAPS) is led by Director Marguerita Lightfoot, PhD and Co-Directors Susan M. Kegeles, PhD and Mallory O. Johnson, PhD.
 CAPS is a key program of the AIDS Research Institute at the University of California, San Francisco.

-CAPS includes six cores providing shared services to foster scientific interaction, stimulate innovation, and enhance the quality of research.
+CAPS includes five cores providing shared services to foster scientific interaction, stimulate innovation, and enhance the quality of research.

 - The Administrative Core provides scientific leadership, monitoring and evaluation, and organizational management with fiscal oversight and administration of personnel and space.